 Free Security Apps for WindowsThe most popular Free security apps for Windows

 It has often been recommended to use a full paid security suite to protect your Windows device, as results showed that many full paid security suites scored higher in tests - when compared to their free counterparts.

-However, since Windows 8, many people have been using the free built-in security app Windows Defender - to successfully secure our Windows 8 and Windows 10 devices.
+However, since Windows 8, many people have been using the free built-in security app Windows Defender to successfully secure their Windows 8 and Windows 10 devices.

 There are other free security apps available for Windows, and this page introduces them.

 Windows 10, 8.1 and 8